Convertible Term Life Insurance

 More: Whole life vs. term life insurance

 Converting only part of the policy

-Some insurers allow you to do a partial conversion, meaning part of your policy is converted to permanent life and the rest stays as term life insurance.
+Some insurers will allow you to do a partial conversion, meaning part of your term life policy is converted to permanent life and the rest remains term life insurance.
 The two parts must still equal the original face amount of the term life policy.

 For example, if you have a $1 million term life policy and convert $300,000 to whole life, the other $700,000 remains term life.

 How do I get a convertible term life insurance policy?

 Many term life insurance policies automatically include a conversion feature.
 If you’re interested in having it, tell your life insurance agent to give you quotes only for convertible term life policies.
 And when you get the policy paperwork, make sure the policy indeed includes a section on conversion before you buy it.
 A conversion feature does not add to the cost.